Andrew-Helmer/pmj-cpp/docs/sample_usage.md

 ## Shuffling

-It's easy to shuffle a balanced\* PMJ(0,2) sequence and still have it be a balanced (0,2) sequence, maintaining the good convergence.
+It's easy to shuffle a balanced\* PMJ(0,2) sequence and still have it be a balanced (0,2) sequence, maintaining the good convergence, with at most 1 additional integer of memory.
 For a PMJ(0,2) sequence of N samples, where N is a power of two:
 1. Generate a random integer <code>r</code> in the range [0, N)
 2. To get the <code>i</code>'th sample in a shuffled sequence, get the <code>(i^r)</code>'th sample from the original sequence, where <code>^</code> is the bit-wise xor operator.

 This property may be useful to a renderer, because you can compute a hash from the pixel coordinates and ray-bounce, and use that to index into your table, which may help to decorrelate precomputed sample tables.
 However if you shuffle a sequence with progressive blue-noise characteristics, you'll likely lose the progressive blue noise characteristics.

 According to Christensen et al., in Renderman they store hundreds of 4096-sample tables and index into them.

+It's possible to do a somewhat better shuffle, more decorrelated, and it's fast, but it's not memory-efficient.
+I think you would probably need to store the whole list of indices.
+The procedure is:
+1. Divide the sample set into sequential pairs.
+For every pair, randomly decide whether to swap it.
+E.g. randomly swap indices 0 and 1, randomly swap 2 and 3, randomly swap 4 and 5, etc.
+2. Divide the sample set into sequential pairs of pairs.
+For every pair, randomly decide whether to swap *both* values.
+E.g. randomly swap indices 0,1 with 2,3.
+Randomly swap 4,5 with 6,7.
+Etc.
+3. Divide the sample set into sequential pairs of 4 values, and randomly swap the 4 values at a time.
+For instance, randomly swap 0,1,2,3 with 4,5,6,7.
+4. Continue multiplying each sequence length by two, until you've randomly swapped the two halves of the sample sequence.

+Both of these methods work because in balanced PMJ(0,2) sequences, any sequence that's a power of two long, and starts at an integer multiple of its length, is itself a balanced progressive (0,2) sequence.
+So samples 1-4 (indices 0-3) are an (0,2) sequence, as are samples 5-8, 9-13, etc. Samples 1-16 are an (0,2) sequence, as are 17-32.

 <sub>\* "Balanced" here refers to the property of sub-sequence stratification.
 When generating the PMJ(0,2) samples, after generating N samples, where N is an odd power of two, the next N/2 samples, and the N/2 samples after that, should each be (0,2) sequences themselves.
 Refer to Christensen et al. for more information.</sub>